motor-dev/Motor/mak/bin/boltbuild/README.md

 - If any search on the filesystem would return different results than the previous run.
 - If the user specifies that the command should always be rerun.

-If none of the above are true, BoltBuild will load the command from the cache and start to execute tasks.
+If none of the above are true, BoltBuild will load the command results from the cache and start to execute tasks.

-Each task is also cached, so if a task has already been run, it will not be run again unless the task has changed.
+Each task result is also cached, so if a task has already been run, it will not be run again unless the task has changed.
 The task is considered to have changed if any of the following are true:

-- If the task has never been run before,
+- if the task has never been run before,
-- If any of the files that the task explicitely depends on have changed,
+- if any of the files that the task explicitely depends on have changed,
-- If any of the files that the task listed as implicit dependencies have changed,
+- if any of the files that the task listed as implicit dependencies have changed,
+- if any of the files that the task generates have been deleted,
-- If the driver script has changed,
+- if the driver script has changed,
-- If the environment variables used by the task have changed.
+- if the environment variables used by the task have changed.

 # 🔩 Features